What is Autism?

 Many persons with Asperger syndrome or other high-functioning forms of autism never received a diagnosis as a child.
 They may be diagnosed as adults when seeking help for related problems at work or in their social lives.
 Consider asking your physician for a referral to an appropriate specialist.
 Professionals qualified to make an adult autism diagnosis include licensed clinical psychologists, neurologists and psychiatrists.
-Some nurse practitioners, social workers and master’s level psychologists likewise have the expertise to diagnose autism in adults.
+Some nurse practitioners, physician assistants, social workers and master’s level psychologists likewise have the expertise to diagnose autism in adults.

 How Do I Deal with this Diagnosis?